IKNL/PZP-FHIR-R4/input/pagecontent/StructureDefinition-ACP-ContactPerson-intro.md

 ### Changes compared to nl-core

-This profile adds mappings and specifies actor obligations for all elements that are in scope of the ACP dataset.
-Where relevant, profile references have been constrained to ACP profiles when a matching profile is available.
-In addition, the following concrete change has been made:
+This profile adds ACP-specific mappings to the ART-DECOR dataset and obligation extensions for Provider and Consulter actors.
+Profile references are constrained to ACP profiles where available.

-* TODO
+The following change affects implementation beoyond the base profile:

+* `.code` must use a fixed value to indicate that an ACP procedure has taken place.